-Diego holds a PhD (Dr. phil.) in Media Science2 (Medienwissenschaft) from the Humboldt-Universität zu Berlin.
-Under the supervision of Wolfgang Ernst and Hans-Christian von Herrmann, Diego developed a media archaeo-genealogical investigation of Project Cybersyn.
-With this work, he redrew the technological circuits of this case in order to trace and problematize its techno-epistemological, techno-political, and techno-ontological dimensions.
+Diego holds a PhD (Dr. phil.) in Media Studies (Medienwissenschaft) from the Humboldt University of Berlin.
+There he developed a media archaeo-genealogical investigation of Project Cybersyn, redrawing the technological circuits of this case in order to trace and problematize its techno-epistemological, techno-political, and techno-ontological dimensions.
 This work consisted mainly of in-depth archival work, supported by aspects of oral history and art research.
-The e-doc version of this research is available on the Open Access server of the Humboldt University and can be seen here.
+The e-doc version of this research is available on the Open Access server of the Humboldt University and can be found here (despite the German abstract there, the document is in English).

-Other writings of his on this subject are “Forgetting / Cybernetics” in History of Media Studies (Pennsylvania, 2024), “Encoding from/to the Real: On Cybersyn’s Symbolic Politics of Transmission,” in Frictions: Inquiries into Cybernetic Thinking and Its Attempts towards Mate[real]ization (meson, 2023), “Towards the Operative Objects of Post-Capitalism,” with Zerené and Cotoras, in APRJA (Aarhus, 2021), and “Cybersyn and the symbolic memory of paper” in Artnodes (Barcelona, 2019).
+Other writings of his on this subject are “Forgetting / Cybernetics” in History of Media Studies (Pennsylvania, 2024), “Encoding from/to the Real: On Cybersyn’s Symbolic Politics of Transmission,” in Frictions (Lüneburg, 2023), “Towards the Operative Objects of Post-Capitalism,” with Zerené and Cotoras, in APRJA (Aarhus, 2021), and “Cybersyn and the symbolic memory of paper” in Artnodes (Barcelona, 2019).

 Diego’s doctoral research was supported by a scholarship of Chile’s National Agency of Research and Development (ANID, formerly CONICYT).